CLICKING WITH YOUR PHOTOGRAPHER

 Picking the venue, another massively important decision and so is choosing your photographer!
 They're the person that will be documenting every detail of your special day so you're going to need to make sure you pick the right one.

 So just how are you meant to know you've picked the right photographer?

 There's decisions to be made so I've put together a few tips to help you along the way...

-It might seem very obvious but if I could offer you a bit of advice to try and help you out then the most important thing would be to make your decision based on whether you like the photographs you see on their page or website, every wedding is different and that's one of the reasons I love to photograph them and of course your wedding will be different too but do the photographs you're looking at match your own personal taste, would you be happy with the photographs you see in your wedding album?
+It might seem very obvious but if I could offer you a bit of advice to try and help you out then the most important thing would be to make your decision based on whether you like the photographs you see on their page or website, every wedding is different and that's one of the reasons I love to photograph them and of course your wedding will be different too but do the photographs you're looking at match your own personal taste.

-What do their reviews say about them?
-A good indicator would be to have a look on their Facebook page, how many reviews are there and what's the rating?
-I currently have almost 50 5 star reviews from happy clients and I've received many thank you cards and emails, I'm incredibly proud each of one.
+A good indicator would be to have a look on their Facebook page or have a quick Google, how many reviews are there and what's the rating?
+I currently have over 50 5 star reviews from happy couples and I've received many thank you cards, emails and most importantly referrals.

 I'm incredibly proud each of one and have many testimonials from couples I've photographed.